Succinct Planar Encoding with Minor Operations: Preliminaries

 \begin{lemma}[\cite{10.1145/1290672.1290680}] Let $s \leq u$ be two integers.
-Given a set $S$ of size $s$, which is a subset of a universe $U=[u]$, there is a succinct indexable dictionary (ID) on $S$ that requires $\log{u \choose s} + o(s) + O(\log \log u)$ bits and supports rank/select on elements of S in constant time. \end{lemma} { We use IDs with $u=n$ and $s=O(n/\Lambda(n))$ for some function $\Lambda(n)=\omega(1)$, therefore each ID requires $o(n)$ bits, a characteristic already used by Blelloch and Farzan~\cite{10.1007/978-3-642-13509-5_13}.
-It is mentioned in~\cite{10.1145/1290672.1290680} that the ID of Lemma~\ref{lem:ID} can be constructed in $O(u)$ time using $O(u)$ bits. }
+Given a set $S$ of size $s$, which is a subset of a universe $U=[u]$, there is a succinct indexable dictionary (ID) on $S$ that requires $\log{u \choose s} + o(s) + O(\log \log u)$ bits and supports rank/select on elements of S in constant time. \end{lemma} We use IDs with $u=n$ and $s=O(n/\Lambda(n))$ for some function $\Lambda(n)=\omega(1)$, then each ID requires $o(n)$ bits\full{, a characteristic already used by Blelloch and Farzan~\cite{10.1007/978-3-642-13509-5_13}}.
+IDs can be can be constructed in $O(u)$ time using $O(u)$ bits~\cite{10.1145/1290672.1290680}.

 { \begin{itemize} \item Range filtered neighborhood iteration: Takes as input an index $i$ into the lookup table, three vertices $u, a, b \in V$, with $G=(V, E)$ being the graph encoded at index $i$ and $u \neq a \neq b$.
 Provides an iterator over all neighbors $v$ of $u$ with $a \leq v \leq b$.